 I first read about the Holy Bambino statue in the Basilica of Santa Maria in Aracoeli when I was researching nativity scenes in Rome.
-Before Christmas I went to the Capitoline hill to see the little jewel-encrusted wooden statue of the baby Jesus in its chapel and discovered the miraculous events associated with it.
+Before Christmas I went to the Capitoline hill to see the jewel-encrusted wooden statue of the infant Jesus in its chapel and discovered the miraculous events associated with it.

 Inside the church, where the evening Mass was being held, I saw the Holy Bambino in the nativity scene, where he is placed on Christmas Eve.
-During the Christmas period a wooden pulpit is set up which children can use to recite poems and prayers to the baby Jesus.
+During the Christmas period a wooden pulpit is set up which children can use to recite poems and prayers to the infant Jesus.

 This was the golden carriage he was due to move to for a procession around the Capitoline hill after the Mass.

 Here is the moment the procession comes to pick up the statue from the nativity and take it around the Capitoline Hill: